Goodness-stx/GreenCredit/README.md

 ### Core Functions

 - `issue-carbon-credits`: Issue new verified carbon credits with methodology information
+- `batch-issue-carbon-credits`: Issue multiple carbon credits in a single transaction (up to 20 credits)
 - `purchase-credits`: Purchase carbon credits from issuers
 - `retire-credits`: Permanently retire credits from circulation
+- `batch-retire-credits`: Retire multiple credits in a single transaction (up to 20 credits)
 - `authorize-verifier`: Admin function to authorize credit verifiers for specific standards
 - `add-verification-standard`: Admin function to add new verification standards
 - `deactivate-standard`: Admin function to deactivate verification standards